tiprankstipranks

 h.
 The loss of key team members, our inability to recruit or retain qualified shoreside and shipboard team members and increased labor costs could have an adverse effect on our business and results of operations.

-Our success depends, in large part, on the skills and contributions of our team members, and on our ability to recruit, develop and retain high quality, diverse team members.
+Our success depends, in large part, on the skills and contributions of our team members, and on our ability to recruit, develop and retain high quality team members.
 We may not be successful in recruiting, developing or retaining key or other highly qualified team members.
-In addition, high-GHG emission industries may become a less attractive employment opportunity.
-At times we have and may in the future experience difficulty in hiring sufficient qualified team members, due to general macroeconomic factors and/or increasingly competitive labor markets.
-In addition, we hire a significant number of qualified shipboard team members each year and, thus, our ability to adequately recruit, develop and retain these individuals is critical to our success.
+At times we have, and may in the future continue to, experience difficulty in hiring sufficient qualified team members, due to general macroeconomic factors, regulatory changes and/or increasingly competitive labor markets.
+In addition, we hire a significant number of qualified shipboard team members each year and, thus, our ability to adequately recruit, develop and retain these individuals is important to our success.
 Incidents involving cruise ships, including disease outbreaks on our ships and increasing demand as a result of the industry's projected growth could negatively impact our ability to recruit, develop and retain sufficient qualified shipboard team members.

 Supply Chain - Risk 1

-j.
-We rely on supply chain vendors who are integral to the operations of our businesses.
-These vendors and service providers may be unable to deliver on their commitments, which could negatively impact our business.
+i.
+We rely on suppliers who are integral to the operations of our businesses.
+These suppliers and service providers may be unable to deliver on their commitments, which could negatively impact our business.

-We rely on supply chain vendors to deliver key products to the operations of our businesses around the world.
-Any event impacting a vendor's ability to deliver quality goods at the location and time needed could negatively impact our ability to operate our business.
+We rely on suppliers to deliver key products and services to the operations of our businesses around the world.
+Any event impacting a supplier's ability to deliver quality goods and services at the location and time needed could negatively impact our ability to operate our business.
 Events impacting our supply chain could be caused by factors beyond the control of our suppliers or us, including labor actions, increased demand, problems in production or distribution and/or disruptions in third-party logistics, information technology or transportation systems.
-In addition, global events in recent years have resulted in widespread global supply chain disruptions to vendors including critical supply chain shortages, labor shortages, significant material cost inflation and extended lead times for items that are required for our operations.
+In addition, global events in recent years have resulted in widespread global supply chain disruptions to suppliers including critical supply chain shortages, labor shortages, significant material cost inflation and extended lead times for items that are required for our operations.
 Any such interruptions to our supply chain could increase our costs and could limit the availability of products critical to our operations.

 Costs - Risk 1